rapidsai/cugraph/readme_pages/pylibcugraph.md

   <br>
 CuGraph pylibcugraph
 </h1>

 Part of [Rapids](https://rapids.ai) cuGraph, pylibcugraph is a wrapper around the cuGraph C API.
-It is aimed more at integrators instead of Algorithm writers or end users like Data Scientists.
-Much of the cuGraph python API relies on pylibcugraph to efficiently run algorithms removes much of the overhead of more python-centric implementation relying more on cython.
+It is aimed more at integrators instead of algorithm writers or end users like Data Scientists.
+Much of the cuGraph python API relies on pylibcugraph to efficiently run algorithms removes much of the overhead of more python-centric implementation relying more on cython.Pylibcugraph is intended for applications that require a tighter integration with cuGraph at the Python layer with fewer dependencies.

 Here is an example of calling the Louvain algorithm using pylibcugraph directly.